sekati/dotfiles/README.md

 you spend a lot of time working on Debian/Ubuntu VPS's then you should be quite pleased.

+## Requirements

+I'm going to assume you're like me & have a modern version of MacOS X (_10.7 at the time of this writing_), have [Homebrew](http://mxcl.github.com/homebrew/) or [MacPorts](http://www.macports.org/) installed.

+With your package manager of choice I'd recommend you install the following: `bash-completion`.

+Don't worry; there is also plenty of Debian/Ubuntu goodness available in `bin/` for your VPS's.

 ## Installation

 *Warning:* _The Rakefile mentioned below is not yet ready for primetime but is FPO until I can complete the repo: please manually install dotfiles until this README changes: you have been warned._